libktx/ktx/app/README.md

 #### `InputProcessor` implementations

 - `KtxInputAdapter` is an interface extending `InputProcessor`.
-Provides no-op implementations of all methods, without being an abstract class like `com.badlogic.gdx.InputAdapter`.
+Provides no-op implementations of all methods, without being a class like `com.badlogic.gdx.InputAdapter`.

 #### Miscellaneous utilities